 The Colorado Department of Labor and Employment has temporarily required some employers to provide up to four days of paid sick leave for workers who are waiting to get the results of their COVID-19 test.

-If you experienced flu-like symptoms, work in one of the listed industries, and your employer refused to pay you for the time off to get appropriate COVID-19 testing, reach out for a phone consultation with one of our attorneys.
+If you experienced flu-like symptoms, work in one of the listed industries, and your employer refused to pay you for the time off to get appropriate COVID-19 testing, reach out for a phone case assessment with one of our attorneys.
 Call 303-688-0944 or schedule online.

 Beginning March 11, 2020, the state directs employers to provide up to four days of paid sick leave for workers in the following industries:

 - child care; or

 - education, including transportation, food service, and related work at education establishments; or